rklymentiev/py-for-neuro/slides/chapter2_02_functions.md

 In the first example we applied function `squared` to **every** object from the list `stdev` and converted the result to a list.

 The `filter()` function constructs an iterator from elements of an iterable for which a function returns true.
-In simple words, the `filter()` function filters the given iterable with the help of a function that tests each element in the iterable to be true or not.
+In simple words, the `filter()` function filters the given iterable object with the help of a function that tests each element in the iterable to be true or not.

 In the example we applied function `greater_than_two()` to **every** object from the list `stdev`. `greater_than_two()` returns `True` of `False` values and `filter()` filters out all the variables that have `False` response.
 ---